-On the basis of the elements gathered and the relevant analyses conducted, Egon Zehnder decided to position Eni as a benchmark of excellence among its Peer Group.
+On the basis of the elements gathered and the relevant analyses conducted, Egon Zehnder decided to confirm Eni as a benchmark of excellence among its Peer Group also considering the timely adoption of international best practices and the recommendations of the Corporate Governance Code.

-Advice to shareholders on the composition of the Board
+Advice to shareholders on the composition of the Board of Directors

-In accordance with the recommendations of the Italian Corporate Governance Code, in the light of the Board renewals by Shareholders' Meeting of April 13, 2017 Eni's outgoing Board of Directors, having received the opinion of the Nomination Committee and considered the results of the Board review, developed a position on the future size and composition of the Board to be presented to the shareholders prior to the Shareholders' Meeting held on April 13, 2017 called to appoint Eni's corporate bodies.
+In accordance with the recommendations of the Italian Corporate Governance Code, prior to the appointment of Eni's corporate bodies, Eni's Board of Directors, having received the opinion of the Nomination Committee and having considered the results of the Board Review, has developed this advice on the future size and composition of the Board to be submitted to shareholders prior to the Shareholders' Meeting called for May 13, 2020.

-The advice was published on the Company website on March 1, 2017.
-The Board of Statutory Auditors concurred with the assessment of the Board.
+The advice was published on the Company's website on March 2, 2020.